Latest projects by CRASH ROLL FILm

 The film takes place over the course of one full day.
 Shot mostly outdoors in the landscape of the high desert of New Mexico the story culminates in a full moonlit night.
 The audience has a close-up view of the beautiful stark Southwest backdrop as each shot is laid out like a free forming landscape watercolor painting with bold strokes.
 The film’s concept art are hand done watercolors painted by a Native American artist.

-We have scheduled two weeks for post-production and the editing process for October 1, 2017 as our target date for the completed film.
 This targeted finish date will then give us ample time to complete all the applications to meet festival submission deadlines by November 1, 2017.

 The budget is lean for a short film (with most of the budget going toward fair pay for cast and crew).
 This is deliberate so we can get this project produced in a timely manner and not get bogged down in drawn out fundraising.
 Our long range goal is to gain enough traction through festival premiers of Jackrabbit to expand our support to make the feature film, “My Brother Lives in the Mountain where God Breathes”, an old story about the Pueblo Indians of the Southwest and the mysticism of traditional Japanese monks; across the ocean, two brothers and two cultures collide during the time of the atomic bomb being invented in Los Alamos, New Mexico.